cloudmesh-community/book/chapters/pi/software.md

 Furthermore, if you are at iu and use att-wify, you need to go with your web browser to `http:\\iu.edu` and click on the connect button.
-Sometimes that butten is not visible so you need to scroll to it.
+Sometimes that button is not visible so you need to scroll to it.

 ### Update

-We want to update the software and make sure everyting is up to date.
+We want to update the software and make sure everything is up to date.
 This is done with

     $ sudo apt-get update